Aayush-Skp/SimpleBlog-React/README.md

 # Blog Posting Platform

 Welcome to the **Blog Posting Platform** repository!
 This platform allows users to create, delete, and read blogs easily.
-It also supports prototype creation using blogs.
+It serves as a simple website designed to clarify fundamental concepts.

 ## Features